Buying Your New Car Without Negotiating

 Here's how it works:

-Visit a reliable automotive website such as Edmunds.
+Visit a reliable automotive website such as Yahoo Autos or Edmunds.
 Choose the vehicle you want to buy.
 Then provide some basic contact information such as your name and email address.
 In return, you'll receive - via email - low bottom-line selling prices from dealerships in your area for the exact vehicle you want.
 Compare the various selling prices to find the lowest price of all.

 Once you've found the lowest selling price, you have four good options: